adriana-guillen/adriana-guillen/README.md

 # 👋 Hi, I'm Adriana Guillén

-🎯 Business Analyst specialized in Predictive Analytics, with 12+ years of experience bridging data and decision-making in retail and operations.
+🎯 Business Analyst specializing in Predictive Analytics, with 12+ years of experience bridging data and decision-making in retail and operations.

 I'm passionate about transforming complex challenges into actionable insights.
 With a strong foundation in Python, SQL, and statistical modeling, I help teams optimize performance, reduce inefficiencies, and drive strategic impact.
-Currently pursuing my MBA in Business Analytics (2025).
+Currently advancing my skills through an MBA in Business Analytics (expected 2025).

 ---